The 1st virtual Audio Mostly Conference is history!

 Audio Mostly is an interdisciplinary conference on design and experience of interaction with sound that prides itself on embracing applied theory and reflective practice.
 Its annual gatherings bring together thinkers and doers from academia and industry that share an interest in sonic interaction and the use of audio for interface design.
 This remit covers product design, auditory display, computer games and virtual environments, new musical instruments, and education and workplace tools.
 It further includes fields such as the psychology of sound and music, cultural studies, system engineering, and everything in between in which sonic interaction plays a role.

-AM'20 calls for Papers, Demos, Workshops, and Music & Installations on extended realities.
+AM'20 called for Papers, Demos, Workshops, and Music & Installations on extended realities.
 Attendees will expect a full program including 2.5 days of paper, poster and demo sessions, two concerts, and an exhibition on "Extended Sound design".
 The day before the conference, workshops will take place at the Institute of Electronic Music and Acoustics (IEM).
-There will be a reception and catering througout the conference.

 The 2020 conference highlights audio in extended realities, contrary to the common acceptation of augmented reality or virtual reality that refer to mainly visual systems.
 We envisage covering this topic from a variety of viewpoints: from design (HCI, sonic interaction design and sonification) over engineering (signal processing, spatial audio) to music and fine arts (composition; artistic research).
 AM'20 will mostly focus on sound and explore the interaction between audio and extended realities.